-Tone is key and it’s important to avoid whining or doubtful tones (e.g. ‘We shouldn’t be doing that should we?’).
-Instead, your instructions must always be clear and spoken with authority, and you should issue one command at a time to avoid doubt.
+The tone is key and it’s important to avoid whining or doubtful tones (e.g. ‘We shouldn’t be doing that should we?’).
+Instead, your instructions must always be clear and speak with authority, and you should issue one command at a time to avoid doubt.

 Above all else, remain patient and empathetic throughout.

 It is a good idea to create a ‘Positive Behaviour Policy’ for your setting which is available to all staff and parents for reference.
 This should include what is expected of the children, how staff should react to negative behaviour, and how they should reinforce positive behaviour.